-Based on the climate of violence, fear, and intimidation there is a high probability that many Colombians could not exercise their vote.
-During our meetings with Labour, Human Rights, Indigenous and Afro Colombian Social movement leaders, and representatives of Political parties the overarching message was that the election process had not been conducted in a fair and transparent manner.
+Based on the climate of violence, fear, and intimidation there is a high probability that many Colombian could not exercise their vote.
+During our meetings with Labour, Human rights, Indigenous, Afro Colombians Social movements leaders, and representatives of Political parties their main message was that the election process had not been conducted in a fair and transparent manner.
 The level of state interference in the political process was highly concerning and may have contributed to the perception that the Colombian electoral process is easily manipulated.